flaf/miscellaneous/puppet/modules/monitoring/README.md

 ```

 The main element of this module is the user-defined resource
 `monitoring::host::checkpoint`.
-Here is an example (more
+Here is a quick example
-details about this resource type below):
+(more details about this resource type below):

 ```puppet
 $fqdn = $::facts['networking']['fqdn']